-If there are concerns that a child is at risk of abuse or significant harm the designated person will telephone either MASH or their LADO recording the name of the officer to whom details are given.
+If there are concerns that a child is at risk of abuse or significant harm the DSL will telephone Bromley Children and Families Hub (formally MASH) recording the name of the officer to whom details are given.
 Where a child is considered to be in immediate danger then the police will be contacted.
 If a child needs urgent medical attention then an ambulance will be called.

-It is not our responsibility to attempt to investigate the situation, which is the role of the Police and Bromley Child Protection Team.
+It is not our responsibility to attempt to investigate the situation, which is the role of the Police and Bromley Children and Families Hub (formally MASH)

 We will continue to offer support to the family and child whilst investigations are being made.

 All staff have a duty to all children even out of the setting.

-We will work alongside other agencies, supporting them how ever we can, these include but are not limited too; MASH, social care, BCP, CAF, Health visitors.
+We will work alongside other agencies, supporting them how ever we can, these include but are not limited too; Bromley Children and Families Hub (formally MASH), social care, BCP, CAF, Health visitors.
 We will attend meetings and send reports etc.